ScaleChain/scalechain/data/docs/layer.md

 ## Codec-Block
 The codec layer of blocks.
 Knows how to read/write transaction/block data to/from disk or network.

+## Proto
+Defines all case classes for communicating with another P2P node.

+## Block
+Defines all case classes about blocks and transactions.

-## Base
+## Util
-The base layer.
+The utility layer.
 Implements utility functions that can be used by other modules.